 The standards aim to support everyone who has a role in ensuring effective, organised appropriate adult (AA) provision.
 They provide clear benchmarks against which funders, commissioners, managers, coordinators, appropriate adults and monitors can assess current arrangements and develop plans.

-Whilst the standards are non-statutory, they have been developed in consultation with the Home Office and approved by the Youth Justice Board, Association of Directors of Adult Social Services and Association of Police and Crime Commissioners.
-Strategic standard 14 of the National Standards for Youth Justice Services require provision of appropriate adults to be in line with NAAN standards.
+The standards are approved by the Youth Justice Board, Association of Directors of Adult Social Services and Association of Police and Crime Commissioners.
+They were developed in consultation with the Home Office.
+Under the standards for children in the youth justice system (2019), set by the Secretary of State for Justice on the advice of the Youth Justice Board (YJB), the provision of appropriate adults must be in line with the NAAN National Standards.

 The national standards are developed and published by the charity The National Appropriate Adult Network (NAAN) which is funded by its membership and via a grant from the Home Office.
-The 2018 revisions involved a wide consultation both within the NAAN membership and with other interested parties (e.g.policing, social care, youth justice, health, legal, academic, service users).
+The 2018 revisions involved a wide consultation both within the NAAN membership and with other interested parties (e.g. people with lived experience, police, social care, youth justice, health, legal, academic).

 This is the fourth version of the national standards which were first published in 2005.
 In this substantially revised version, the standards draw together various sources, including legislation, case law, codes of practice, research, inspectorate reports and operational guidance.
 The revised standards are based on five principles: